stealavie/SimpleBuffetRestaurent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to the NhaHangBuffet project!

-This robust system is designed to streamline restaurant buffet management, offering a suite of features to handle menus, reservations, orders, payments, inventory, and reporting.
+This is a simple management website, developed as a course project, aimed at enhancing understanding of the C# programming language and the .NET Core framework.
+It delves into the practical application of key design patterns—Repository, Unit of Work, and Dependency Injection—and explores their synergy in creating a maintainable and testable application.
+The project also demonstrates how to build a functional website with minimal reliance on external frameworks, highlighting the core capabilities of .NET Core.

 ## Features

 * **Menu Management:** Easily create, update, and categorize buffet items.
-* **Reservations:** Manage customer reservations, including table assignments and special requests.
+* **Reservations:** Manage customer reservations: table assignments.
 * **Order Processing:** Efficiently track customer orders and generate bills.
-* **Payment Integration:** Integrate with various payment gateways for seamless transactions.
+* **Payment Integration:** Integrate with VNPay payment gateways for seamless transactions.
 * **Inventory Tracking:** Monitor ingredient levels and receive alerts for low stock.
 * **Reporting:** Generate detailed reports on sales, revenue, and customer trends.
 * **And more:** Discover additional features as you explore the system!